IASPEI Statutes with By-Laws*

 - The Executive Committee approves a Local Organising Committee for the Scientific Assemblies conducted between the General Assemblies of IUGG, on the basis of a proposal submitted by the approved hosting country.

-- The Scientific Programme for a Scientific Assembly is the responsibility of the Secretary-General, who will approve symposia and appoint convenors, in consultation with the Executive and the Commission chairs.
+- The Scientific Programme for a Scientific Assembly is the responsibility of the Secretary-General, who will approve symposia and appoint convenors, in consultation with the Executive Committee and the Commission chairs.

 - Registration and abstract submission to the Scientific Assembly are open to all members of the international scientific community.